Applications

 • event flows

-When you model event flows for an application you can use the following options:
+When you model event flows for applications you can use the following options:

 • It flags the event in the modeled event mesh if no application publishes it.

-• It flags the application in the modeled event mesh to remind you that you still need to configure a consumer to attract the event.
+• It flags the application in the modeled event mesh if no consumer is configured to attract the event.

-• It enables Event Portal to provide suggestions to help you create the consumer and topic subscription when you are ready to do so.
+• It enables Event Portal to help you create the consumer and topic subscription.

 • It includes the application when calculating the event reuse index in KPI Dashboard.

-• Specify the consumers, such as event queues, direct clients, and Kafka consumer groups, that subscribe to the event in the runtime.
+• Specify the consumers that subscribe to the event in the runtime.
 You can specify three types of consumers:

-• Event Queue—an endpoint on a Solace event broker that attracts Guaranteed messages with topic subscriptions.
-You have the option to specify configuration details for the queue in Designer.
-For information, see Setting Queue Configurations in Event Portal.
+• Event Queue—Represents an endpoint on a Solace event broker that attracts Guaranteed messages with topic subscriptions.

-• Direct Client—a direct connection to a Solace event broker that attracts Direct messages with topic subscriptions but does not store messages while the consumer is offline or reconnecting
+• Direct Client—Represents a direct connection to a Solace event broker that attracts Direct messages with topic subscriptions but does not store messages while the consumer is offline or reconnecting.

-• Consumer—a consumer group in a Kafka cluster that subscribes to topics
+• Consumer—Represents a consumer group in a Kafka cluster that subscribes to topics.

-You can create an application from the graph view or the component view:
+You can create applications using the graph view or the component view:

 • If you want to create several applications and events and specify their relationships quickly, and then add more details later, you may want to start in the graph view.